CIT Sanctuary Scholarships

 General advice for applicants to CIT Sanctuary Scholarship Scheme for September 2020

 - The Sanctuary Scholarship award requires both a traditional academic application to CIT through the CAO, and a separate scholarship application.
-The scholarship application form will be made available from March 2020, and will close on 20th April 2020 at 5pm.
+The scholarship application form will be made available from March 2020, and WILL CLOSE ON 5th May 2020 at 5pm.

 - Applications for scholarships will be open to those applying for undergraduate degree courses through the following CAO routes: Leaving Certificate, QQI FET/FETAC and/or Mature Student entry (note: Mature Student CAO applications closed on 1st February 2020).
 Entry requirements for each course can be found in the CIT full time undergraduate prospectus www.cit.ie/prospectivestudents/getcitprospectus